- Home

 On the surface, money management seems easy: Spend less than you make.
-But as a recent college graduate, I’ve come to learn there’s much more to it.
+But as a recent college graduate, I learned there’s much more to it.
 As I begin my working career and adjust to life after school, I’ve spent a lot of time learning more about personal finances, budgeting, spending and saving.

 By the time you finish college, you’ve likely created at least a basic budget before.
 If not, don’t panic.
 Getting started is easy, and you can download our budget sheet and use it as a guide.

 A budget is an estimate of your income compared to an estimate of your expenses.
 However, your budget has to be as specific as possible.
-This will help you gain a clear understanding of where your money comes from and how you spend it, which will provide direction, identify wasteful spending and allow you to adjust your budget more easily.
+Doing so gives you a clear picture of where your money comes from and where it goes, helping you spot waste and adjust more easily.

 If you’re making a budget for the first time, try segmenting your budget into some basic categories: